Chocolate Lover’s Chocolate Cake

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

-When my kids were babies, I started a home-based baking business specializing in special occasion cakes and cupcakes, mostly for children’s birthday parties.
-Before I opened, I spent weeks testing every vanilla and chocolate cake recipe under the sun, often baking into the wee hours.
-My husband would wake up in the morning to find the countertops covered with cakes and cupcakes.
-He thought I’d lost my mind—little did he know I was just discovering my passion for creating recipes, which was the impetus for starting my blog.
-Eventually, I created a few recipes that I loved and could rely on, like this rich chocolate cake (for the cupcake version, click here).
+When my kids were babies, I started a baking business specializing in cakes and cupcakes.
+Before I opened, I tested every chocolate and yellow cake recipe under the sun, often baking into the wee hours.
+My husband would wake up in the morning to find the countertops covered with sweets.
+He thought I’d lost my mind—little did he know I was just discovering my passion for creating recipes, which was the spark for starting my blog!
+This rich chocolate cake (and its chocolate cupcake version) is a standout from those early baking adventures.

-The cake itself is basically a one-bowl recipe.
-The frosting, modestly adapted from Cook’s Illustrated, is fast and foolproof—a welcome change from most homemade chocolate frostings, which are temperamental and take hours to cool.
+The cake itself is wonderfully simple—a one-bowl wonder that yields a tender, deeply chocolate crumb.
+And the frosting, modestly adapted from Cook’s Illustrated, is fast and foolproof—a welcome change from most chocolate frostings, which can be temperamental and take hours to set.
 This is my son, Zach’s, favorite cake.

 What You’ll Need To Make Chocolate Cake